 It’ll look like this when you’re done.

-Peel and chop your apples and add them in along with your chopped pecans.
+Peel and chop your apples and add them into the dry mixture along with your chopped pecans.
+Mix well!

-Unfold your puff pastry sheet onto a floured surface.
+Unfold your thawed puff pastry sheet onto a floured surface.

 I always use a piece of waxed paper as my floured surface because I can just fold it up and toss it for quick cleanup.